getbouncer/apidocs/card_verify_ios_integration.md

 	// The most common option is to use the card details passed back via `scannedCard` to let
 	// the user add the new card and pay for the transaction using it.

+	// the encrypted payload is returned to client to pass back to server.
+	// the payload can be exchanged with Bouncer server for fraudCheck token.

 	// IMPORTANT: make sure that the user doesn't change the card number when they add the
 	// new card.
-If they change the card number after the scan, it will invalidate the
+If they change the card number after the scan, it will change the
-	// `fraudCheckToken`
+	// payload and invalidate the `fraudCheckToken`

-	// pass the encryped payload returned by CardVerify to the server to double check the
-	// transaction
 	guard let encryptedPayload = scannedCard.encryptedPayload else {
             return
         }